-In 2023, CLEE is planning a focus on Community Benefits Agreements (CBAs) in the OSW context.
+In 2023, CLEE will focus on Community Benefits Agreements (CBAs) in the OSW context.
 As leaseholders and stakeholders begin to negotiate CBAs, what are the key elements of a successful CBA?
 How can California OSW CBAs set a model for future projects in the state and beyond?
 CLEE plans to explore these and other questions through roundtable discussions and policy research.
-As this new-to-California industry takes shape, it is crucial to continue robust, inclusive stakeholder engagement and to coordinate efforts so that offshore wind delivers more than just gigawatts to California’s communities.
+As this new-to-California industry takes shape, it is crucial to continue robust, inclusive stakeholder engagement so that offshore wind delivers more than just gigawatts to California’s communities.
 Check back here throughout the year for additional information and publications.

 CLEE shares offshore wind perspectives on Legal Planet.
 Check back here and on Legal Planet throughout the year as more posts will be added.

 - The Inflation Reduction Act and California Offshore Wind by Katherine Hoff, August 25, 2022